p1ratrulezzz/mtproxy-server-linux/README.md

 ## Other proxy server implementations

-Check this account https://github.com/mtProtoProxy to see all the MTProto proxy implementations (and dont forget to follow)
+Check this account https://github.com/mtProtoProxy to see all the MTProto proxy implementations.

+It is possible to use daemon script from this repo to integrate with any of these servers (except nodejs, for nodejs use pm2 upstart)